cfengine/documentation/resources/additional-topics/file-content.markdown

 content to some extent, usually by over-writing files with boiler-plate (template) files.
-This approach works for some cases, but it is a blunt and inflexible instrument, which forces you to take over the ownership of the file `all or nothing' and determine its entire content yourself.
+This approach works for some cases, but it is a blunt and inflexible instrument, which forces you to take over the ownership of the file _all or nothing_ and determine its entire content yourself.
 This is more than is necessary or desirable in general.

 Other approaches to file editing us search and replace, e.g. with the